 - b.
-No. ground-borne vibration or ground-borne noise levels are anticipated to occur as part of the minor construction activities associated with the project; thus the impacts will be less than significant.
-There are no existing uses near the project area that create ground-borne vibration or groundborne noise levels. - c.
+Ground-borne vibration or ground-borne noise levels may occur as part of construction activities associated with the project.
+Construction activities will be temporary and will not expose persons to such vibration or noise levels for an extended period of time; thus the impacts will be less than significant.
+There are no existing uses near the project area that create ground-borne vibration or ground-borne noise levels. - c.
 The project area is located in excess of two miles from a public airport.
 The project will not expose people residing or working in the project area to excessive noise levels resulting from aircraft operations.